Information about the Erdös Number Project

 Our primary data are several fairly comprehensive lists of certain coauthor relationships.
 These lists can provide fun, as well as a vehicle for more serious studies of the dynamics involved and a “real-life” fairly large graph for combinatorialists to study.
 These text files are available on this site.

 The files will be updated about once every three years to reflect corrections and additional information as it becomes available.
-The current version is dated October 20, 2010, and is intended to be fairly complete through mid-2010.
+The current version is dated July 14, 2015, and is intended to be fairly complete through mid-2015.
 Various analyses of these and related data are also provided.

 We have also accumulated a wealth of material relating to mathematical collaboration (papers, references, links, etc.), as well as a lot of related information, especially material about Paul Erdös.